 Allergan has had a long history of addressing climate change through development and implementation of energy conservation programs to reduce fuel and electricity consumption.
 Allergan has also been involved in many initiatives to strengthen these programs, including by participating in USEPA's Climate Wise, EPA's ENERGY STAR® program, EPA's Green Light Program, the Carbon Disclosure Project, California's Climate Action Registry program, and the Climate Registry Program.
-Our R&D and manufacturing facilities have also site targets regarding energy consumption reductions and efficiency improvements.
+Our R&D and manufacturing facilities also have site targets regarding energy consumption reductions and efficiency improvements.
 We have also focused on increasing the use of carbon free and renewable energy.
-Six of our manufacturing operations are now sourcing their electricity from 100% renewable sources and 37% of the total electricity used at our manufacturing sites is sourced from renewable sources.
+In 2018, we purchased 77, 291 mwh of renewable electricity.
+Seven of our operations are now sourcing their electricity from 100% renewable sources and 43% of the total electricity used at our manufacturing/R&D sites is sourced from renewable sources.

-Our leadership in energy conservation has been repeatedly recognized by the EPA's ENERGY STAR® program.
-In 2017, we were again recognized an ENERGY STAR® Partner of Year - Sustained Excellence for the fourth year.
-In 2015, our Waco, TX, and Cincinnati, OH facilities were certified as ENERGY STAR® Plants.
-Certification as an ENERGY STAR® Plant recognizes facilities ranking in the top 25 percent of pharmaceutical plant energy performance nationwide.
-Additionally, our Irvine, CA campus had five office buildings receive ENERGY STAR® certification for top quartile energy performance.
+Our leadership in energy conservation has been repeatedly recognized by the EPA's ENERGY STAR[®] program.
+In 2018, we were again recognized an ENERGY STAR[®] Partner of Year - Sustained Excellence for the fifth year.
+In 2018, our Waco, TX, and Cincinnati, OH facilities were certified as ENERGY STAR[®] Plants.
+Certification as an ENERGY STAR[®] Plant recognizes facilities ranking in the top 25 percent of pharmaceutical plant energy performance nationwide.
+Additionally, our Irvine, CA campus had four office buildings receive ENERGY STAR[®] certification for top quartile energy performance.

-The 2017 overall greenhouse gas (GHG) emissions for Allergan manufacturing and R&D operations are presented in the following graph.
+The 2018 overall greenhouse gas (GHG) emissions for Allergan manufacturing and R&D operations are presented in the following graph.
 Scope 1 GHG emissions refer to the direct GHG emissions resulting primarily from combustion processes.
 Scope 2 GHG emissions refer to GHG emissions resulting primarily from the consumption of purchased electricity.
-In 2017, Allergan reduced absolute GHG emissions by 23% from R&D and manufacturing operations compared to baseline year 2015.
-GHG emissions intensity (normalized to sales) decreased by 38% in 2017 compared to 2015.
+In 2018, Allergan reduced absolute GHG emissions by 25% from R&D and manufacturing operations compared to baseline year 2015.
+GHG emissions intensity (normalized to sales) decreased by 40% in 2018 compared to 2015.

-This reduction in GHG emissions was a result of our continued energy conservation projects, as well as the implementation of low carbon energy contracts.
+This reduction in GHG emissions is a result of our continued energy conservation projects, as well as the implementation of low carbon energy contracts.

-CLIMATE CHANGE - GREENHOUSE GAS EMISSIONS
+CLIMATE CHANGE - GREENHOUSE GAS EMISSIONS1